 As always, this site is maintained and moderated by relsqui, who can be reached at that nick by PM or at firstname.lastname@example.org.
 Hermiene and khmer provided a lot of css help, zigdon bought the domain and maintains the RSS feed, and Randall drew the logo source and inspired the tagline.
 Diet-Drew and heero reported major bugs; root/cerise hosted the site until its move.

 The original #xkcd quote database was created on December 15, 2006 to distribute the bother of keeping a personal quotelist.
-It used the now-defunct RASH quote management system and was housed on the shell account server b.armory.com until July 2008; at that time, it was rewritten from scratch with a more convenient UI and new spam protection and moved to an account at nearlyfreespeech.net.
+It used the now-defunct RASH quote management system and was housed on the shell account server b.armory.com until July 2008; at that time, it was rewritten from scratch with a more convenient UI and new spam protection and moved to an account at nearlyfreespeech.net (who graciously subsidized its bandwidth for some time).
 In April 2010, it was updated again to track up- and downvotes separately and rank quotes according to a Bayesian average score rather than a simple difference.

 How It Works

 When you vote on a quote, the site checks to see if you already have a cookie saying that you're a human.
 If you do, you can proceed unmolested.
 If you don't, the site displays a captcha; when you pass the captcha, it gives you the cookie so you don't have to do it again.
 The same cookie keeps track of which quotes you've already voted on, and doesn't allow you to vote again on quotes you rated while you had the cookie.